 Here are a few recommendations for what you could be doing on the weekends:

-- Utilize Q&A, resource lists, cover an event, or news for the weekend topic; its informative content but it’s not “heavy” like a detailed tutorial.
+- Utilize Q&A, resource lists, cover an event, or news for the weekend topic

-- Release freebies and other unexpected digital download for the loyal followers that frequent your blog during Saturday and Sunday.
+- Release freebies and other digital downloads for loyal followers during Saturday and Sunday

 Don’t spend more than an hour or two to work on these items because it’s just as important that you have free time on the off days; it goes a long way for mental health and avoiding burn out.

-- Update your social media accounts and do a one-off, broadcast email to you list.
+- Update your social media content and do a one-off, broadcast email to your list

 Here’s the good part: Get in touch with the individuals that respond and share your content.